Search PAR

 This Privacy Policy does not apply to our job applicants, current employees, former employees, or independent contractors (collectively, “Personnel”); however, our California-based Personnel may obtain a separate privacy notice that applies to them by contacting our human resources department through the PAR Hub or via email at par_benefits@partech.com.

-It is important that you read this Privacy Policy together with any other privacy policy or fair processing policy we may provide on specific occasions when we are collecting or processing personal data about you so that you are fully aware of how and why we are using your personal data.
+It is important that you read this Privacy Policy together with any other privacy policy or fair processing policy we may provide on specific occasions when we are collecting or processing personal information about you so that you are fully aware of how and why we are using your personal information.

 THIRD-PARTY WEBSITES

-The Sites may include links to third-party websites, plug-ins and applications.
-Clicking on those links or enabling those connections may allow third parties to collect or share data about you.
+Some components of the Sites are operated by third parties or may include links to third-party websites, plug-ins and applications, and are therefore subject to additional terms found in the policies of those third parties.
+Clicking on those links or enabling those connections may allow third parties to collect or share information about you.
 We do not control these third-party websites and are not responsible for their privacy policies.
-When you leave our Sites, we encourage you to read the privacy policy of any website you may visit.
+When you leave our Sites, we encourage you to read the privacy policy of any third-party website you may visit.

-The categories of personal data we have collected about you in the previous 12 months and the purposes for which we used such personal data are as follows.
+The categories of personal information we have collected about you in the previous 12 months and the purposes for which we used such personal information are as follows.
 The numbers listed under the column “Purposes for Collection” correspond to the purposes described in Section 4 below.

 Category of Information Description Purposes for Collection